 There are many reasons why more and more roofing contractors are choosing synthetic underlayment for their projects.
 One of those reasons is safety.
-Synthetic underlayment comes with a couple of safety features that traditional felt underlayment just can’t match.
-Read on to learn more about how Epilay’s roof underlayment can help you make sure that the job gets done with fewer accidents!
+Synthetic underlayment comes with safety features that traditional felt underlayment just can’t match.
+Read on to learn more about how Epilay’s synthetic underlayment can help you make sure the job gets done with fewer accidents!

 First, Some Safety Statistics

 Any discussion of roofing contractor safety revolves around protection against falls.
 And it’s no small wonder when you look at the latest statistics from the CDC.
 According to them, 310 construction workers die each year in falls from heights, and more than 10,350 are seriously injured in falls from heights.
 About 40% of these deaths occur on roofs, with the rest being falls from ladders and scaffolding.